-Please visit www.c2cnys.org to learn all about our Connecting to New York's Collections project!
+Visit www.c2cnys.org to learn more about the Connecting to New York's Collections project!

 Greater Hudson Heritage Network Awarded Connecting to Collections Statewide Implementation Grant from IMLS